Mexican Car Rental Travel Hack

 “Well, you also need insurance to cover you in case of damage to the car.” he said.
 I replied, “No, my credit card covers it.
 Here is a letter explaining it.”
 As he read the letter on my phone, he was getting visually upset.
 Then in one last shot at saving the “sale” he said, “But this only covers you partially.
 You need more insurance.”
 I said, $75,000 worth of coverage was enough.

 From this point on he was adversarial and I just wanted to get out of there.
 I had succeeded in getting this amazing rate.
 I felt like a winner.
 Then, he prints out the car rental contract and lays it in front of me.
 There is a ~$35 charge for prepaid fuel.
 I tell him I don’t want prepaid fuel.
-He says just bring it back and they will take it off if I fill up the take.
+He says just bring it back and they will take it off if I fill up the tank.
 Yeah right! 🙂

 What happened next was a bit shocking.
 I told him to take the prepaid fuel off and then he slammed his hand down on the counter and walked away.
 After a brief discussion with his boss, he came back with a clean contract and in a nasty tone told me to sign.
 I had prepaid my car online, so the charge was $0.
 I had won.
 I saved money and was going to Tulum!